Nvafeomo/Pulse/README.md

 ### Why SNS fan-out?

 Publishing directly to a single queue and routing by channel inside one consumer couples every channel to a single worker.
-SNS fan-out decouples routing entirely — each channel is an independent subscriber with its own queue, retry policy, and dead-letter queue.
+SNS fan-out decouples routing entirely: each channel is an independent subscriber with its own queue, retry policy, and dead-letter queue.

-Adding a new channel (e.g. push) means creating a new SQS queue and SNS subscription with a message filter.
+Adding a new channel (such as push) means creating a new SQS queue and SNS subscription with a message filter.
 No changes to the producer or existing consumers.
 Message filter policies on the `channel` attribute ensure each queue only receives relevant events.

 ### Package layout